-Pro Audio Boutique offers the best technical support and consultation in the business.
+Here at Pro Audio Boutique I do my best to offer some of the best technical support and consultation in the business.
 We consult for small, large, private and commercial recording studios.
 From time to time you will see us blog about our consultation with our clients.
-On this occasion I received a call from Carbon Leaf’s Guitarist/Vocalist Terry Clark about some concerns and issues he was experiencing with their Pro tools HD system.
+On this occasion, I received a call from Carbon Leaf’s Guitarist/Vocalist Terry Clark about some concerns and issues he was experiencing with their Pro tools HD system.
 So I took a trip up to Richmond, VA to visit the band’s recording facility too see if I could be of some help.

 About Carbon Leaf’s Studio:

 Carbon Leaf’s personal studio is located in a 2-car garage next to Terry Clark's home (hence the name "Two-Car Studio").
 The bottom floor is where their live room is located.
 It has a nice spacious layout with plenty of room to set up for tour rehearsal and recording.
 The first thing I noticed after walking into the live room was the abundance of tour cases and instruments.
 These guys love to tour and it shows.
 If you have ever seen a Carbon Leaf live show you know what I am talking about.
 They come prepared and ready to give their fans everything they got.
 The control room and sound lock/Vocal booth area is located on the top floor just up some stairs on the outer part of the house.
 Both the live and control room is acoustically treated with traps made by the band.
 Carbon Leaf’s studio is centered around a Pro Tools HD 3 Accel system running on a Mac Pro Quad Core Tower with a Digidesign 192 Converter.
 Along with a powerful recording system, the band has invested in a wonderful variety of boutique microphones and outboard preamps and compressors.